 In 2002 and 2000, the International Atomic Energy Agency (IAEA) published the safety guides entitled "Instrumentation and control systems important to safety in nuclear power plants" (NS-G-1.3) and "Software for Computer-Based Systems Important to Safety in Nuclear Power Plants" (NS-G-1.1), both giving guidance on the evidence to be provided at each phase of the software lifecycle to demonstrate the safety of the computer based system.
 The intention is to assist the licensing process by the provision of evidence.
-Recently, these two safety guides have been reviewed in order to be merged in a new draft IAEA safety guide "Design of Instrumentation and Control Systems for Nuclear Power Plants" (DS 431).
+In 2016, these two safety guides were revised and merged in a new IAEA specific safety guide "Design of Instrumentation and Control Systems for Nuclear Power Plants" (SSG-39).